kubernetes/minikube/site/content/en/docs/tutorials/kubernetes_101/module5.md

 - *DESIRED* displays the desired number of replicas of the application, which you define when you create the Deployment.
 This is the desired state.
 - *CURRENT* displays how many replicas are currently running.

-Next, let's scan the Deployment to 4 replicas.
+Next, let's scale the Deployment to 4 replicas.
 We'll use the `kubectl scale` command, following by the deployment type, name and desired number of instances:

 ```shell
 kubectl scale deployments/kubernetes-bootcamp --replicas=4